World Cup: A downpour in Recife leads to rain dances of celebration for USMNT

 By morning, the rising water swallowed up wheel wells.
 It lapped against walls and traffic barriers, creeping into buildings unfortunate enough be below flood level.
 Traffic was snarled for blocks, cars, buses and motorcycles doing their best to stay afloat despite the rising tides.

-“The water was almost halfway up some cars,” Omar Gonzalez said, the United States’ bus forging its way through the same muck and mire.
+“The water was almost halfway up some cars,” said Omar Gonzalez, a passenger on the US national team bus that forged its way through the same muck and mire.

 If the United States hoped to finish up Group G with a knockout-stage sealing result against Germany at Arena Pernambuco on Thursday, the weather would do them no favors.
 Nor their families or the legions of fans who had descended here for a match that would help decide who would emerge from the Group of Death.

 The bus ride from the edge of the beach – conspicuously papered with shark warnings and red flags – to the stadium, one that would normally take 45 minutes, took nearly two hours.
-Along the way, American and German fans alike lined up along the roads as traffic came to a standstill and prearranged transport got bogged down.
+Along the way, American and German fans alike lined up along the roads as traffic came to a standstill and prearranged transport got bogged down or never made it to the final destination at all.

 Even the players' families felt the pinch, some completing the arduous journey, some giving up along the way and some not even venturing into the waterlogged crush that awaited outside their hotel.